PavanTejaAnne/SeqDiagramGen/README.md

 I have used the JAVAPARSER library to parse the JAVA code into a logically understandable grammar https://github.com/javaparser/javaparser

-The library provides various methods and classes that read the source code and provide access to each sub-unit of the code via various methods or classes.
+The library provides various methods and classes that read the source code and provide access to each sub-unit of the code in terms of various methods and classes.

-For generating the sequence diagram, plantUML is integrated in the code http://plantuml.com/
+For generating the sequence diagram, I have used plantUML in the code http://plantuml.com/